keshavbhatt/mylocker/README.md

 # MyLocker

 **MyLocker** is a secure personal locker built using Qt.
 It organizes your data into encrypted vaults stored inside a master-password protected **Locker**.
-MyLocker is completely local – your data never leaves your device.
+MyLocker is completely local – your data never leaves your device (unless you choose to sync via Git).

 ---